-- Select a book with a topic that is interesting for the group you are reading to (e.g. dinosaurs, cars, space, sports) - Informational books can be longer than storybooks and you often do not have to read the entire book in one sitting.
+- Select a book with a topic that is interesting for your child (e.g. dinosaurs, cars, space, sports). - Informational books can be longer than storybooks and you often do not have to read the entire book in one sitting.
 If you select a book that cannot be completed in one sitting, pre-mark which pages or chapters you wish to cover. - Pre-determine questions that you may want to ask before, during, and after the reading as well as vocabulary words you may want to investigate.